MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_01_Lab1_Ex3_Sensitive_Information_Types.md

 19. In the **Review settings and finish** page, review your settings and select **Create**.
 When the process is complete select **Done**.

-20. Leave the browser window in the Microsoft 365 Compliance center open.
+20. Leave the browser window in the Microsoft 365 compliance center open.

 You have successfully created a new sensitive information type based on a keyword dictionary and added more keywords to decrease the false positive rate.
 Proceed with the next task.